freenas/freenas-docs/userguide/storage.rst

 Snapshots have icons on the right side for several actions.

 **Clone Snapshot** prompts for the name of the clone to create.
 A clone is a writable copy of the snapshot.
-Since a clone is really a dataset which can be mounted, the clone appears in the :guilabel:`Active Volumes` tab, instead of the :guilabel:`Periodic Snapshots` tab, and has the word *clone* in its name.
+Since a clone is actually a dataset which can be mounted, it appears in the :guilabel:`Volumes` tab rather than the :guilabel:`Snapshots` tab.
+By default, :literal:`-clone` is added to the name of a snapshot when a clone is created.

 **Destroy Snapshot** a pop-up message asks for confirmation.
 Child clones must be destroyed before their parent snapshot can be